TestudoAquatilis/sat-shell/README.md

 - glib version 2
 - zlib
 - minisat (or a compatible sat-solver)
-- flex, bison, gcc, make or something compatible for building.
+- flex, bison, gcc, make, sed or something compatible for building.

 # Build